sirenmarkets/SIPs/SIPS/sip-14.md

 In order to better define the focus areas.. please keep reading..

-* **Decentralization**: Siren Markets is by definition a decentralized protocol.
-This decentralization can be defined based on several factors.
-One is application level integrations, [Liquity](https://www.liquity.org) is perhaps the best known example of this, in which their launch featured several application layer integrations and no-proprietary interface.
-Maximum distribution and decentralization will be achieved with many application intgegrations, this category aims to achieve this.
 * **Usability**: Options by definition are complex financial instruments that are understood by advanced degens.
 A core factor in ensuring maximum decentralization is enabling usability of the protocol.
 This may be defined by software abstraction layers which enable greater utility of the application such as [Ribbon Finance](https://www.ribbon.finance) that bring options to a broader audience by simplifying the user experience.
+* **Community**: The SIREN community will be growing and are looking for all typed of skilled contributors to add the ecosystem.
+From creative design, content creation, regular Discord and Telegram discussions to being the best SIREN sea meme creators, we welcome all to apply.
+This is modelled off the incentives and working group model that [IndexCoop](https://gov.indexcoop.com) and [BanklessDao](https://www.bankless.community) have created compelling communities.
-* **Developer Tools**: Developer tools are important in order to enable greater innovation on Siren Protocol.
+* **Developer Tooling**: Developer tools are important in order to enable greater innovation on Siren Protocol.
 Developer tools may be comprised of data analytics tools, command line interface tools, or other software based tooling that enables greater exploration and innovation on Siren Protocol.

 ## Submission Requirements